2024 United States Senate election in Nebraska: Legal Marijuana NOW primary

-The Legal Marijuana NOW primary attracted controversy, with one candidate, Kerry Eddy, admitting that she supported independent candidate Dan Osborn.
+The Legal Marijuana NOW primary attracted controversy, with one candidate, Kerry Eddy, admitting that she supported independent Dan Osborn.
 Eddy, who was a registered Democrat until March 2024, feared that the Legal Marijuana NOW Party's nominee could pull votes away from Osborn, who supports legalizing marijuana.
 Eddy was recruited to run by political blogger Julia Schleck, who had outlined a plan to run a candidate who would "sweep the [Legal Marijuana NOW] primary and then take their name off the ballot and endorse Osborn, throwing their votes his way."
 Eddy denied that her intention was to drop out of the race after securing the nomination, though she said she would consider it.

 Party chair Mark Elworth Jr. denounced Eddy's plan as "shenangians."
 The party instead supported Ken Peterson, who had been recruited to run by Elworth.
 Peterson alleged that supporters of Osborn had repeatedly urged him to drop out of the race.
 Osborn's campaign denied having any involvement in the Legal Marijuana NOW primary, though a pro-Osborn super PAC spent over $30,000 supporting Eddy's campaign.